Lapstone, New South Wales

 Lapstone is the first town in the easternmost escarpment of the Blue Mountains.
-Its name comes from the many water worn stones in the area that resemble those used by cobblers to work the leather when making shoes.
+Its name comes from the many water-worn stones in the area that resemble those used by cobblers to work the leather when making shoes.

 History

+Indigenous History

+The land is the traditional land of the Dharug Aboriginal people.
+The land was a seasonal camping area thanks to its proximity to the Nepean River.
+A meeting place of the Oryang clan of Springwood was located on the river downstream of Lapstone.

+Early history

-Blaxland Lawson and Wentworth, were the first Europeans to explore the Lapstone area, climbing up the Lapstone Hill and reaching Glenbrook Lagoon on 12 May 1813, on their successful trek across the Great Dividing Range.
+Blaxland, Lawson and Wentworth were the first Europeans to explore the Lapstone area, climbing up the Lapstone Hill and reaching Glenbrook Lagoon on 12 May 1813 on their successful trek across the Great Dividing Range.

-The first road was built by William Cox and a gang of convicts, up the Lapstone Hill through Lapstone and across the Blue Mountains, about 1815.
-(A plaque on the site of the old Cox Road can be seen off Governor Drive at the M4 junction).
-The Cox road was replaced by "The Western Road" across Lennox Stone Bridge and up the Lapstone Hill in 1833 and, following the railway in 1867, "The Great Western Highway".
-The Highway is now the main road up Lapstone Hill and across the Blue Mountains.
+The first road was built by William Cox and a gang of convicts, up the Lapstone Hill through Lapstone and across the Blue Mountains, about 1815 (a plaque on the site of the old Cox Road can be seen off Governor Drive at the M4 junction).

+The first reference to "Lapstone Hill" (Which covers an area larger than modern Lapstone) was in a letter from 1822.

+Cox Road was replaced by "The Western Road" across Lennox Stone Bridge and up the Lapstone Hill in 1833 and, following the railway in 1867, "The Great Western Highway".
+The highway is now the main road up Lapstone Hill and across the Blue Mountains.

+Name

+The town contains the presence of tertiary gravels.
+Caused by the uplifting of an ancient river by the Lapstone Monocline.
+These water worn stones resemble those used by cobblers to work the leather when making shoes.

+The first known reference to the name was from Elizabeth Hawkins when she traveled to Bathurst in 1822.
+Writing: "We now began our ascent up the first lapstone hill, so called from all the stones being like a cobbler's lapstone".
+However it is unlikely this is referring to the location of the modern lapstone.
+The name has been used for several places on the eastern escarpment of the Blue Mountains over time.
+Typically referring to wherever the main route up the Blue Mountains was.

-The Lapstone Zig Zag
+Lapstone Zig Zag

 The Lapstone Zig Zag line (or "little" zig zag) opened near Glenbrook in 1867.
-The ascent of Lapstone Hill on a gradient of 1 in 30-33, was built up the side of the range with comparatively light earthwork, includes the substantial seven-span sandstone Knapsack Viaduct.
-The viaduct was later widened to carry the old Great Western Highway, when the deviation around the Lapstone Zig Zag was built.
+The ascent of Lapstone Hill, on a gradient of 1 in 30-33, was built up the side of the range with comparatively light earthwork.
+It includes the substantial seven-span sandstone Knapsack Viaduct.
+The viaduct was later widened to carry the old Great Western Highway when the deviation around the Lapstone Zig Zag was built.
 The zig zag is now part of a walking trail on the old railway/highway alignment, including a memorial to John Whitton, the engineer in charge of the construction of the Blue Mountains line and many other early railways.
 One feature of this line was the Lucasville platform built by John Lucas to access his property at Lapstone.
 Remains of it can still be seen.